justinetaylor/mids-w207-final-project/backups/clear_cut_solution.md

 print("Xgboost Perforamance Against Real Dev Labels - Overall Score: ",  accuracy_score(np.array(dev_labels_original).reshape(-1, 1), xgb_predictions_all_data.reshape(-1, 1)))
 ```

-    XGBoost with original data accuracy: 0.8690476190476191
+    XGBoost with original data accuracy: 0.8816137566137566
-    Xgboost Perforamance (against 12/36 dev labels) - Model 1:  0.9404761904761905
+    Xgboost Perforamance (against 12/36 dev labels) - Model 1:  0.9378306878306878
-    Xgboost Perforamance Against Real Dev Labels - Overall Score:  0.9285714285714286
+    Xgboost Perforamance Against Real Dev Labels - Overall Score:  0.9232804232804233

 ![png](backups/clear_cut_solution_files/backups/clear_cut_solution_45_1.png)

 Without subsetting, xgboost algorithm works very well for the dev data, showing an accuracy above 86%, which is 3% better than the 2nd best performer, or the MLP model.
-With subsetting and training submodels for type 1 and 2, and 3 and 6, the accuracy on the dev data has imrpoved to over 94%.
-However, when applied to the "testing data" in Kaggle, the accuracy dropped back to 75%.
-Still 1% higher than that from MLP model, but the difference is small.
-Also, there is small decrease in model accuracy in "testing data" when we train one model compared to training separate models and consolidate.
+With subsetting and training submodels for type 1 and 2, and 3 and 6, the accuracy on the dev data has improved to over 94%.
+However, when applied to the "testing data'' in Kaggle, the accuracy dropped back to 75%.
+Still 1% higher than that from the MLP model, but the difference is small.
+Also, there is a small decrease in model accuracy in "testing data" when we train one model compared to training separate models and consolidate.

 #### Ensemble
 Here we will combine the three best performing models and implement a "voting" system to try to improve accuracy.